Welcome

 • Support the headteacher in identifying any staff training needs, and deliver training as necessary

-All school staff are expected to have regard to this document and to work to achieve the objectives as set out below
+All school staff are expected to have regard to this document and to work to achieve the objectives as set out in section 8.

 Fostering good relations